suh-fee/teamA34DesignProj/README.md

 **TEAM:** Ailyn Tyagi, Maria Mancz, Nassir Ali, Safi Hasani

 ## Instructions:
-Install the libraries required to run the site
+Navigate to the project folder and install the libraries required to run the site

     $ make dev_env